Genuin (record label): History

 The company was founded in Detmold, Germany in 1998 as "GENUIN Musikproduktion" by sound engineers Holger Busse and Alfredo Lasheras Hakobian.
 Five years later, in January 2003, the "GENUIN" classical music label began distributing CDs throughout Germany, with most releases produced by its own recording engineers.

 In 2005, the company moved from Detmold to Leipzig as a result of which a fruitful collaboration with German broadcaster MDR and the famed Leipzig Gewandhaus resulted.
-In January 2006 recording engineer Michael Silberhorn joined the company.
+In January 2006 Tonmeister Michael Silberhorn joined the company.

 During 2009 GENUIN Musikproduktion restructured operations and now consists of its “GENUIN classics” label and music production company "GENUIN recording group."

 Repertoire and awards

 In addition to the gamut of classical music repertoire, ranging from the Renaissance to New Music, the label also focuses on rarely performed works and promoting talented young recording artists.
-The label’s catalog now encompasses some 200 classical music CDs which are distributed internationally through specialist CD retailers, record stores and online download platforms.
+The label’s catalog now encompasses some 800 classical music albums which are distributed internationally through specialist CD retailers, record stores and online download and streaming platforms.

-GENUIN recordings have, among other commendations, won the 2010 ECHO Klassik, the Diapason d'Or as well as nominations for the Grammy Award and the MIDEM Classical Award.
+GENUIN recordings have, among other commendations, won the ECHO Klassik, the Opus Klassik, the Diapason d'Or as well as nominations for the Grammy Award and the MIDEM Classical Award.